Bitcoin Prints Two Technical Trends Last Seen at the Start of the Rally to $20,000

 The World Bank estimated that global GDP will drop more than 5%, the largest drop since World War 2.
 And the Federal Reserve is projecting the worst modern economic slowdown.
-These trends could suppress Bitcoin as it would deter retail and institutional traders from putting money into a space that they may see as relatively risky compared to, say, bonds.
+These trends could suppress Bitcoin as it would deter retail and institutional Betfair Traders from putting money into a space that they may see as relatively risky compared to, say, bonds.

 However, key technical and on-chain signals are showing that the start of a bull run might be nearer than we think.